youlkar/damage-diffusion/frontend/README.md

 - If `cuda` is selected but unavailable, the app falls back to CPU.
 - The notebook includes some additional development utilities, but the main showcased frontend workflow is generation and metrics visualization.

-## Limitations

-- The frontend depends on the backend repository structure being available and importable.
-- Metrics visualization requires a saved metrics file.
-- Image quality depends on the checkpoint used for inference.
-- The current workflow is optimized for Colab and may require path changes for local execution.

-## Future Improvements

-Possible next steps for the frontend include:
-- packaging the app outside Colab,
-- easier checkpoint and artifact management,
-- support for direct file uploads for metrics,
-- batch export of generated images,
-- improved high-resolution output support.

 ## Acknowledgments